-- Kefir improves the functioning of the nervous system – it is a source of the water-soluble B vitamins, which are necessary for all metabolic processes in the cells of the nervous system.
+- Kefir improves the functioning of the nervous system – it is a source of water-soluble B vitamins, which are necessary for all metabolic processes in the cells of the nervous system.

-Beyond that, the intake of kefir while breastfeeding can reduce the likelihood of the baby developing lactose intolerance in the future.
+Beyond that, the intake of Kefir while breastfeeding can reduce the likelihood of the baby developing lactose intolerance in the future.

-How to introduce kefir to breastfeeding mum’s diet?
+How to introduce Kefir to breastfeeding mum’s diet?

 An initial trial dose of no more than 50-60 grams (2 oz) is recommended.
 Then, if everything looks fine (for both the mum and the baby), the dosage may be gradually increased to 1 or 2 cups per day.